-Cyberspace has been revolutionized in the past couple of decades and now there are more people using internet services and mobile devices than ever before.
-But with all the advantages brought about by cyberspace and all the good that the online world provides to users, there are also some downsides.
+Cyberspace has been revolutionized in the past couple of decades and now more people are using internet services and mobile devices than ever before.
+However, with all the advantages of cyberspace and the good that the online world provides users, there are also some downsides.
+With every innovation comes new challenges, and cyberbullying is one of the darker consequences of our hyper-connected age.
 This alternative medium of communication has also enabled bullies to harass people through the means and methods of cyberbullying, a form of online bullying.

 It has enabled bullies to target their victims via digital mediums and sometimes even totally anonymously, adding an increased degree of threat to the equation.
 The phenomenon of cyberbullying has been defined and established via various terms such as: